apache/yetus/asf-site-src/source/documentation/in-progress/precommit-docker.md

 Instead of processing a Dockerfile, test-patch can pull a tag from a repository using the `--docker-tag` parameter.
 Note that the repository must already be logged into and configured prior to executing test-patch.

+## Using a cache

+With the `--docker-cache-from` parameter, other images may be utilized to provide a cache when building a Dockerfile.
+This comma delimited list will automatically be pulled (errors are ignored) and given to the docker command line to use.

 ## Platforms

 When either building or pull an image, test-patch supports the `--docker-platform` flag to pass in the Docker `--platform` flag.
 This allows you full control over what kind of image the software either creates or fetches.